GNS-Science/TS1170.5-SDP/docs/snz_documentation/snz_documentation.md

 ### Geospatial files

-<span style="color:red">Todo: finalise the file format and metadata of the .geojson files.</span>
+*Todo: finalise the file format and metadata of the .geojson files.*

 <br>